Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Nonparametric Graphon Estimation

 Finally, the class of smooth graphon of interest is

 The minimax rate of estimating $f \in \cF_{\gamma}(L)$ is given by \eqref{eq: uncostrained-alg-rate-holder}.
 Note that this rate can also be written as

 where the first term $\frac{k^2}{n^2} +\frac{\log k}{n}$ is the minimax rate of graphon estimation under the SBM class $\cM_k$, and the second term $k^{-2(\gamma\wedge 1)}$ is the error of approximating a nonparametric graphon $f \in \cF_{\gamma}(L)$ by an SBM with $k$ blocks (Lemma 2.1 of \cite{gao2015rate}).
-A rate-optimal estimator can be constructed by the same constrained least-squares optimization (\ref{eq: constrained-least-squares}) with $k$ chosen as the solution to the bias-variance tradeoff (\ref{eq:bvt-sbm-minimax}).
+A rate-optimal estimator can be constructed by the same constrained least-squares optimization (\ref{eq: constrained-least-squares}) with $k$ chosen to be $\lceil n^{\frac{1}{1+ \gamma \wedge 1}} \rceil$, i.e., the solution to the bias-variance tradeoff (\ref{eq:bvt-sbm-minimax}).
 Despite its statistical optimality, solving (\ref{eq: constrained-least-squares}) is computationally intractable.

 In terms of polynomial-time algorithms, it was proved by \cite{xu2018rates} that the USVT estimator (\ref{eq:USVT-def}) with tuning parameter $\tau\asymp\sqrt{n}$ achieves the rate (\ref{eq: poly-time-alg-rate}).
 Just as (\ref{eq:bvt-sbm-minimax}), the sub-optimal rate (\ref{eq: poly-time-alg-rate}) can also be written in the form of bias-variance tradeoff,